apache/metron/metron-platform/metron-common/README.md

   * Returns: Last element of the list

 ### `FORMAT`
   * Description: Returns a formatted string using the specified format string and arguments.
+Uses Java's string formatting conventions.
   * Input:
     * format - string
     * arguments... - object(s)